mkudija/mkudija.github.io/reading-notes/_md/2018-04-22-When Harry Became Sally.md

 ## Chapter 6: Childhood Dysphoria and Desistance
 - again reviews the prescribed plan of transition for children with gender dysphoria as prescribed by transgender activists, and associated risks and outcomes
-- then proposes "a better approach", leaning largely on reserach by Dr. Kenneth Zucker to encourage a theraputic approach to alignment with reality rather than a hormonal/surgical approach the other way around on the authority of a child's feelings
+- then proposes "a better approach", leaning largely on research by Dr. Kenneth Zucker to encourage a therapeutic approach to alignment with reality rather than a hormonal/surgical approach the other way around on the authority of a child's feelings

 ## Chapter 7: Gender and Culture